MHAC Letter RE: Feedback on WET Plan Findings and Recommendations

 SB 27 (UMBERG) Care Court Expansion – Oppose

-The Honorable Buffy Wicks
+The Honorable Gavin Newsom

-1021 O Street, Suite 8220
+1021 O Street, Suite 9000

 Sacramento, CA 95814

-RE: Opposition to Senate Bill 27 (Umberg)
+RE: Request for Veto of Senate Bill 27 (Umberg)

-In the CARE Court Early Implementation Report released in November 2024, the Department of Health Care Services reported only a total of 100 participants statewide [3][4].
+In the CARE Court Early Implementation Report released in November 2024, the Department of Health Care Services reported only a total of 100 participants statewide[3][4].
 With only 100 people enrolled in CARE Court, it costs an estimated $713,000 per person a year.
 These costs are for court personnel and other court costs, and do not include any allocation for services.
 For comparison, Full-Service Partnerships (FSP) are designed to provide treatment for, and services to, adults with serious mental illness.
 FSP’s cost taxpayers approximately $16,666 per person per year and in 2021 served more than 60,000 people statewide.

 If you have any questions, or if MHAC can provide any assistance on this bill or any behavioral health legislation, please do not hesitate to contact me at kvicari@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.